Aurelia Browder: Arrest and filing of case

 Aurelia Browder was arrested on April 19, 1955, almost eight months before the arrest of Rosa Parks and a month after the arrest of Claudette Colvin, for sitting in the white section of a public city bus in Montgomery, Alabama.
 She was convicted and fined for her alleged crime.
 On February 1, 1956, Fred Gray, the attorney for the Montgomery Improvement Association, and filed a lawsuit in the U.S. District Court on behalf of five black women who had been the victims of discrimination on local buses, joined by Thurgood Marshall and Robert L. Carter of the NAACP Legal Defense Fund.

 Plaintiffs and Defendants

 Browder v.
 Gayle was filed listing five plaintiffs—Aurelia Browder, Claudette Colvin, Susie McDonald, Jeanetta Reese, and Mary Louise Smith.
 Browder was picked as the lead plaintiff because of her age.
 Two of the other plaintiffs were teenagers, and the other two were senior citizens.
 Browder was 37 at the time, putting her in the middle of the other plaintiffs and a good representation of all of them.
 Jeanetta Reese withdrew from the case soon after it was filed because of intimidation from the white community.
-William A. Gayle, the Mayor of Montgomery, was the namesake defendant along with Montgomery's chief of police, Montgomery's Board of Commissioners representatives, Montgomery City Lines, Inc., two bus drivers, and Alabama Public Service Commission representatives.
+W. A. Gayle, the Mayor of Montgomery, was the namesake defendant along with Montgomery's chief of police, Montgomery's Board of Commissioners representatives, Montgomery City Lines, Inc., two bus drivers, and Alabama Public Service Commission representatives.